 Social Media Campaigns

-Often posting on social media will be included as part of a wider campaign.
+Often posting on social media will be included as part of a wider campaign, but it is totally possible to make money on Instagram alone for example!

 Brand Ambassador Programs